| Practice the rhythms

 around middle C. Don’t play too

 high up the keyboard either (right hand).
+The piano is

 also a percussion instrument.
 So, rhythm